Complete two-loop Yukawa-induced running of the Higgs-gluon coupling in SMEFT: Conclusions

 At one loop, $\coeff{HG}{}$ renormalizes itself and also mixes with the chromomagnetic operator.
 Adopting a loop counting in weakly coupled, renormalizable UV completions of the SM \cite{Arzt:1994gp,Buchalla:2022vjp}, these operators are expected to arise only at the one-loop level, pushing their RGE effects at two-loop order.
 Consequently, operators that can be generated at tree level and mix with $\coeff{HG}{}$ at two loop must also be consistently included under this counting.
 Our computation therefore extends the previous efforts for the computation of the two-loop contributions of the potentially tree-level generated four-top~\cite{DiNoi:2023ygk} and Yukawa-like operators~\cite{DiNoi:2024ajj}, presenting for the first time the two-loop contributions of the operators with schematic structure $D^2 H^4$ and $D\, H^2 \,\psi^2$.

 We addressed the phenomenological impact of the two-loop running in a fit to inclusive Higgs data.
-Indeed, we could find that bounds on the class 7 operators can shrink sizably due to the two-loop running effects, if their contribution is proportional to the top Yukawa coupling.
-In concrete models, such as the ones with VLQs presented in our phenomenological study, this effect is though reduced, as many more operators arise when matching up to one-loop order.
+Indeed, we could find that bounds on the class 7 operators shrink due to the two-loop running effects, since their contribution is proportional to the top Yukawa coupling.
+In concrete models, such as the ones with vector-like quarks presented in our phenomenological study, this effect is reduced, as many more operators arise when matching up to one-loop order.
 For instance, $\op{HG}{}$ is generated at one-loop level in this type of models.

-Nevertheless, our results indicate that two-loop running effects can have a sizable impact on global fits, once completely available.
+Nevertheless, two-loop running effects could have an impact on global fits, once completely available.
 This applies in particular for operators so far loosely constrained.
 For instance, in the case of four-top operators, it was shown that two-loop corrections to electroweak precision observables \cite{Haisch:2024wnw} can, in some cases, limit the currently allowed range \cite{DiNoi:2025uhu}.

-In summary, our results complete an important piece of the two-loop RGE framework for Higgs–gluon interactions, setting the stage for consistent and precise SMEFT analyses of Higgs data with potential phenomenological impact.
+To summarize, our results complete an important piece of the two-loop RGE framework for Higgs–gluon interactions, setting the stage for consistent and precise SMEFT analyses of Higgs data with potential phenomenological relevance.